-The objective of the CFD is to allow an investor to gain leveraged exposure to the movement in the value of the underlying commodity (whether up or down), without actually needing to buy or sell the physical commodity.
+The objective of the CFD is to allow an investor to gain leveraged exposure to the movement in the value of the underlying bond future (whether up or down), without actually needing to buy or sell the underlying future or the constituent asset.
 The exposure is leveraged since the CFD only requires a relatively small proportion of the notional value of the contract to be put down upfront as initial margin and is one of the key features of trading CFDs.
-By way of example, if an investor buys 1 CFD with an initial margin amount of 10% and an underlying commodity price of 6000, the initial investment will be £600. ($10\% \times 6000 \times 1$).
-The effect of leverage, in this case $10:1 \times 10^{-1} \times 10^{-1}$
+By way of example, if an investor buys 1 CFD, with a lot size £1 and with an initial margin amount of 20% and an underlying bond price of 16000, the initial investment will be $£3200.00 (20\% \times 16000 \times £1)$ .
+The effect of leverage, in this case 5:1 (1 / 0.2%) has resulted in a notional value of the contract of £16,000 (3200 x 5).
+This means that for each 1 point change in the price of the underlying market so the value of the CFD changes by £1.
+For instance, if the investor is long and the market increases in value, a £1 profit will be made for every 1 point increase in that market.
+However, if the market decreases in value, a £1 loss will be incurred for each point the market decreases in value.
+Conversely, if an investor holds a short position, a profit is made in line with any decreases in that market, and a loss for any increases in the market.

-The cash CFD does not have a pre-defined maturity date and is therefore open-ended; by contrast, a future CFD has a pre-defined expiry date.
-As a result, there is no recommended holding period for either and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.
+A future CFD on a bond has a pre-defined expiry date.
+There is no recommended holding period and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.

 Failure to deposit additional funds in order to meet the margin requirement as a result of a negative price movement may result in the CFD being auto-closed.
 This will occur when losses exceed the initial margin amount.
-In the case of future CFDs, investors will be given the option to roll their existing CFD contract into the next period - e.g., from a January expiry into a February expiry.
-Rolling is at the discretion of the investor but failure to do so will result in the CFD being auto-closed at the expiry date.
-GAIN also retains the ability to unilaterally terminate any CFD contract where it deems that the terms of the contract have been breached.
+Investors will be given the option to roll their existing future CFD contract into the next period - e.g., from a March expiry into a June expiry.
+Rolling is at the discretion of the investor but failure to do so will result in the future CFD being auto-closed at the expiry date.
+SFL also retains the ability to unilaterally terminate any CFD contract where it deems that the terms of the contract have been breached.